Skip to navigation Skip to content

 • there is a current AoS arrangement

-• the assuree is not receiving sufficient support from their assurer, and
+• the assuree is not receiving sufficient support from their assurer

-Services Australia automatically raise AoS debts for recovery 12 months from the date the assuree is first granted a payment, and continue either until the:
+AoS debts are raised automatically every 12 months from the date the assuree is first granted a payment, and continues either until the:

-• assuree no longer receives a recoverable income support payment
+• assuree no longer receives a recoverable social security payment

-An AoS debt is first recovered from any lodged bank guarantee.
-If the bank guarantee has been depleted, the assurer must repay any outstanding debts.
+When the bond has been depleted, the assurer/s must repay any outstanding debts.

 ASB and ASN debts are raised with separate debt IDs.
 If the assuree received multiple payment types, each payment type is raised with a separate debt ID.